Master’s programme in Economic Growth, Population and Development

 The next step

-Our Career Services support you in building functioning networks, developing your resume, finding and getting a job, as well as starting your own company during your stay.
+Our Career Services support you in building functioning networks, developing your resume and finding and getting a job.
 In addition, each semester we hold seminars on career related topics and assist you in networking with our alumni.